Brock Holt: 2017

 Holt again spent time on the disabled list in 2017, due to a concussion and the effects of vertigo.
 After playing on April 20, Holt was out of the Red Sox lineup until July 16.
 During the 2017 regular season, Holt appeared in 64 games, batting .200 with no home runs and seven RBIs.

 In the 2017 American League Division Series against the Houston Astros, Holt played only in Game 2, pinch running and then staying in the game as second baseman; he did not have a plate appearance.

 2018

 On September 11, Holt hit a pinch-hit, three-run go-ahead home run off of Ryan Tepera of the Toronto Blue Jays in the seventh inning, giving Boston a lead they would hold onto for a 7–2 win, making them the first team of the year to clinch a postseason berth.
 Holt finished the campaign with seven home runs and 46 RBIs in 109 games while hitting .277 and playing all infield plus the corner outfield positions during the season.
 On October 8, Holt became the first player in MLB history to hit for the cycle in the postseason, doing so in a 16–1 rout in Game 3 of the 2018 American League Division Series against the New York Yankees.
-The Red Sox would go on to win the World Series over the Los Angeles Dodgers, giving Holt his second career championship title.
+The Red Sox went on to win the World Series over the Los Angeles Dodgers, giving Holt his second career championship title.